stom66/blender-dcltk-cannon-colliders/README.md

 ]
 ```

-Using collider JSON: TypeScript example
+Using the JSON: TypeScript example
 ---

 For a more complete example of creating Cannon colliders see the **TODO: add link to example REPO**